agp-ka32/LayoutGMN-pytorch/README.md

 # LayoutGMN: Neural Graph Matching for Structural Layout Similarity
 This repo provides the source code for our **[CVPR 2021 paper](https://openaccess.thecvf.com/content/CVPR2021/papers/Patil_LayoutGMN_Neural_Graph_Matching_for_Structural_Layout_Similarity_CVPR_2021_paper.pdf)**.

-Overall, the repo consists of two parts:
+Overall, the repo consists of three parts:

 1) Preparing Layout Graphs
-2) Leveraging Graph Matching Networks for structural similarity
+2) Leveraging Graph Matching Networks (GMN)
+3) Training GMN on the layout graphs

 # Preparing Layout Graphs
 We used two kinds of layout data in our work: Floorplans and UI designs.